 Red: GO, BOB, GO!

 Kelso literally splicing the first Laurie scene together in his mind to form a hidden message implying that she wants him.
-For a dumbass not only is it well thought out, but it shows major foreshadowing in Kelso's part since he later ends up cheating on Jackie with Laurie.
+For a dumbass not only is it well thought out, but it foreshadows his later affair with Laurie.

 In "Dine and Dash", Eric and Donna run from their table, in slow motion, as the waiters and waitresses try to stop them.
 Then they get back at their friends for leaving them at the restaurant with chocolate super lax brownies.
 Doubles as a Crowning Moment of Funny.